Corruption-robust exploration in episodic reinforcement learning: Improved guarantee for tabular MDPs (Theorem )

-The first term ultimately contributes $\BigOhTil{ S^2 A \poly(H)}$ to the regret, while the lower order term can be recursively folded into future Bellman errors, up to incurring a multiplicative factor of $(1 + \frac{1}{H})^H \le e$ in the final regret bound.
+The first term ultimately contributes $\BigOhTil{ S^2 A \poly(H)}$ to the regret, while the lower order term is recursively folded into future Bellman errors, incurring a multiplicative factor of $(1 + \frac{1}{H})^H \le e$ in the final regret bound.

-\paragraph{Gap-dependent guarantees via clipping.} We start by defining the clipping operator:
+\xhdr{Gap-dependent guarantees via clipping.} We start by defining the clipping operator: